findaz/nprunstats/README.md

 Run ./runrunstats YYYYMMDD for each night you'd like process.
 Output, ouput reports and error reports will be written to the working directory.

+dependencies include fitsio, astrometry.net and tractor, which are all availiable at NERSC